vmware/go-vcloud-director/TESTING.md

 ```

 Users must specify their username, password, api_endpoint, vcd and org for any tests to run.
 Otherwise all tests get aborted.
-For more comprehensive testing the catalog, vapp, storageprofile, and network field can be set using the format above.
+For more comprehensive testing the catalog, catalogitem, storageprofile, network, edgegateway, ip field can be set using the format above.
 For comprehensive testing just replace each field with your vcd information.

 # Running Tests
 Once you have a config file setup, you can run tests with either the makefile or with go itself.